hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-china.md

 {% include alert.html content="Be careful, use this firmware only if you have performance problems with all other firmwares." alert="Info" icon="svg-info" color="blue" %}

-{% include alert.html content="Do not use translator in the browser, use a translation app on the phone through virtual reality." alert="Danger" icon="svg-warning" color="red" %}
+{% include alert.html content="Do not use in-browser translators, use a translation app on your phone through virtual reality." alert="Danger" icon="svg-warning" color="red" %}

 1. Flash on the 0 partition